Microsoft Flight Simulator soars to Xbox Series X/S on July 27

 Elevate your enterprise data technology and strategy at Transform 2021.

-Microsoft announced today that Microsoft Flight Simulator is coming to Xbox Series X/S on July 27.
+Microsoft announced today at its E3 showcase that Microsoft Flight Simulator is coming to Xbox Series X/S on July 27.

 This new version of Flight Simulator came out for PC last year.
 It wowed us with its realistic virtual world and planes.
 Now Xbox Series X/S players will be able to take to the skies.